 Alcohol 1980-2000 will be familiar to many people.
 If so, enjoy this stroll down memory lane.
 And try to imagine what may lie ahead for alcohol and drinking.

 Humans have used alcohol for thousands of years.
 It has provided needed nutrition and caloric value.
 This helps explain the frequent lack of nutritional deficiencies in some populations even today whose diets are generally poor.
 The levels of amino acids and vitamins increase during fermentation.1 Modern food technology uses enrichment or fortification to improve the nutrition of foods.
 But fermentation nutritionally enriches naturally.2

 Alcoholic beverages have long served as thirst quenchers.
 This is important in a world in which water has generally been either unhealthful or questionable at best.
 Ancient writers rarely wrote about water, except as a warning.3

 In the late eighteenth century most Parisians were poor.
 They had the choice of drinking alcoholic beverages or water from a very polluted Seine.4 Coffee and tea were expensive.
-People didn’t commonly consumed drink them on a daily basis in most of Europe.
+People didn’t commonly drink them on a daily basis in most of Europe.
 That didn’t occur until the mid-nineteenth century.5

 Alcohol has historically been therapeutic or medicinal.
-It has clearly been a major analgesic, and one widely available to people in pain.
+It has clearly been a major analgesic.
+And it’s one widely available to people in pain.
 It has provided the caloric energy needed for hard labor.
 It’s also a relief from the resulting fatigue.

 Alcohol has frequently served as a medium of exchange.
 For example, in Medieval England, ale often paid tolls, rents and and debts.6

 Problematic Use Stressed

 Historians and chroniclers tend to note problems rather than normalcy.
 They often write about any problems caused by alcohol abuse.
 Rarely do they write about the non-events of its typical, moderate drinking.
 But they’re both important parts of the the world’s drinking history timeline.